ASTM D5112 Horizontal Linear Motion for Vibration Test of Products

-Information obtained from the random vibration test methods are used to assess the characteristics of the resonating components and product modification.
-This may become necessary if a product’s response would require design of an impractical or excessively costly shipping container.
+Information obtained from the random vibration test method is used to assess the characteristics of the resonating components and product modification.
+This may become necessary if a product’s response would require the design of an impractical or excessively costly shipping container.

 Scope of ASTM D5112 Horizontal Linear Motion Testing

-The ASTM D5112 test does not necessarily simulate vibration effects the product will encounter in operating or end-use environments.
+The ASTM D5112 test does not necessarily simulate the vibration affects the product will encounter in operating or end-use environments.
 Other, more suitable test procedures should be used for this purpose.

 Products are exposed to complex dynamic stresses in the transportation environment.
 The determination of the resonant frequencies of the product helps the designer in determining the proper packaging system.
 This helps provide adequate protection of the product.
 It also provides an understanding of the interactions between the components of the product.